 Reimagining the Downtown Waterfront: In December 2021, DWWG members joined other design professionals including Host Nation representation for a charrette to generate ideas for the future Waterfront.
 It was an exciting and productive session with the product of our work captured in this brochure.

 In 2009, Vancouver City Council endorsed the Central Waterfront Hub Framework which outlined a vision for the Central Downtown waterfront.
 In 2017, Council endorsed a work program for staff to update the plan and engage the public.
-City staff are currently working on the plan update and have asked all landowners to postpone their developments until the plan is finished.

 The Hub Framework contains some very exciting ideas such as the re-opening up of Granville Street to the waterfront and multi-use development/public space creation over the railway yards.
 It also provides the opportunity to plan for transit expansion, such as additional commuter train services and ferries.

 Cadillac Fairview decided in 2014 to apply for a Development Permit Application for a 400,000 square foot office tower on a tiny portion of their Waterfront Station site.
 It was rejected by the Urban Design Panel in January 2015 and Cadillac Fairview decided to withdraw the Development Permit Application.